 One of the city’s oldest and most important monuments, the Porto Cathedral is a must-visit for its Romanesque architecture and historical significance.

 The cathedral, which dates back to the 12th century, has been modified over the centuries, showcasing a mix of architectural styles.
-The cloisters, with their beautiful azulejo (blue and white) tiles, are particularly noteworthy.

-Where, When and How Much:
+Where, When, and How Much:

 - Address: Terreiro da Sé, 4050-573 Porto, Portugal